smhurf/lewagon_challenges/07-Best-Practices/05/01-Communicate/README.md

-## Communicate
+## Team Project!

 We have seen throughout the week that location, product categories or seller can impact review score.

 Fundamentally review score can translate in lower business performance over the long term.

 In this section, your goal is to produce an analysis that will inform which decision Olist CEO should take.

 ### Unit Economics

 ***Revenue***

 As we have detailed previously, Olist charges sellers with various fees.
 For simplicity, we will assume that Olist takes 20% of the `booking_value` of sellers and charge 80 BRL by month per seller.

 👉 Note: The `booking_value` is defined as the sum of product `price`.
 It excludes `freight_value`.

 ***Cost***

 On the long term, bad customer experience has business implications: low repeat rate, immediate customer support cost, refund or non favorable word of mouth.

 We will assume that we have an estimate measure of the monetary cost (in Brazilian Real) for each review:

 review_score|cost (BRL)
 ---|---